nus-cs2103-AY1617S1/addressbook-level4/README.md

 <img src="docs/images/UiMockup.png" width="600"><br>

-* This is a desktop Task Manager application.
+* _Tusk_  a desktop Task Manager application.
 It has a GUI but most of the user interactions happen using a CLI (Command Line Interface).

 #### Site Map
 * [User Guide](docs/UserGuide.md)